indrabasak/bitcoin-cryptocurrency-tech/assgnmt-3-blockchain/README.md

 Assignment 3: Blockchain
 ===================================

-In `BlockChain` assignment implements a node that’s part of a block-chain-based distributed consensus protocol.
+The requirements of `BlockChain` assignment is to implement a node that’s part of a block-chain-based distributed consensus protocol.
 The block chain maintains an updated chain as it receives incoming transactions and blocks.

 Points to remember:
   * A new genesis block won’t be mined.
 If a genesis block (parent is a null hash) is received `​addBlock` method,